 South Africa: Market Profile

-Major Economic Indicators
+3. Major Economic Indicators

 - South Africa is a member of the World Trade Organisation (WTO).
 Imports originated from other WTO members, including Hong Kong and the Chinese mainland, are subject to the country's most-favoured-nation (MFN) tariff rates.
 In addition to import tariffs, most goods are subject to a value-added tax (VAT), where the standard rate is currently set at 14%.
 However, VAT on goods imported for use in manufacturing or resale by registered traders can be claimed as an input tax reduction.

 Most goods can be imported into South Africa without a permit, except for certain goods like foodstuffs, petroleum products, chemicals, second-hand goods, finished machinery and gold.
 Import permits are usually issued by the Department of Trade and Industry, and are used mainly to collect information rather than to limit trade.